karthik1145/Chest-X-Ray-Pneumonia-Detection/README.md

 ![](Images/Image.png)

 # Dataset
 The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).
-In this project, I have used the help of 'Kaggle API' in google colab to download this ImageDataGenerator to flow the data into train and test Sets.
+In this project, I have used the help of 'Kaggle API' in google colab to download this Dataset & ImageDataGenerator to flow the data into train and test Sets.